SandySearch/sandy-search/README.md

 Maps and geocoding is pulled from Google APIs.
 I plan to do reverse geocoding from Google too.

 Admin user interface is all Node and Angular.
+And hosted in containser on Kubernetes on the IBM cloud.
 Need to add reports and maps to admin interface.
-And host on container on IBM cloud.

 Want to use Watson services to post-process all user request data and create heatmaps for the optimal locations for services and food distribution.